StonlyHQ/StonlySdk/README.md

 `param` is of `[String : Any]?` type.

 You can add multiple listeners to different types of events but only one closure will be called for a specific event.
-If you add closure for the same event more than once, the last added closure will be called when event gets triggered.
+If you add closure for the same event more than once, the last added closure will be called when the event gets triggered.

 ## Notice

 Framework is delivered in a form of universal framework (so that it can be launched on a simulator as well as a device).
-Please keep in mind that before submitting to AppStore you need to strip binaries from unnecessary architectures.
+Please keep in mind that before submitting to the AppStore you need to strip binaries from unnecessary architectures.

 ## License